© Movimento Trieste Libera

-The Resolution, in English and in French, can be read and downloaded from the official website of the United Nations: LINK
+The Resolution, in English and in French, is available for reading and downloading on the UN's official website: HERE

-Italy had only enjoyed sovereignty over the area of the newly established Free Territory of Trieste for 27 years, from 1920 to 1947.
+Italy had only enjoyed sovereignty over the area of the newly established Free Territory of Trieste - F.T.T. for 27 years (1920 - 1947).

-The official version of this Treaty of Peace, in English, French, and Russian, is published with an unofficial Italian version in the U.N.T.S. - United Nations Treaty Series, Volume 49: LINK
+The official version of this Treaty of Peace, in English, French, and Russian, as well as an unofficial Italian version, is No.747 of the United Nations Treaty Series - U.N.T.S.
+Vol. 49: HERE

-Article 21 of the Treaty of Peace rules that Italian sovereignty over Trieste ceases at the coming into force of the same Treaty, for the city and its province to become a new, independent State: the Free Territory of Trieste - F.T.T.
-The Treaty does also provide the rules for the provisional regime of Government of the new State (Annex VI) in the expectation that the U.N.
+At art.
+21, the Peace Treaty establishes that Italian sovereignty over Trieste ceases at the coming into force of the same Treaty.
+Since that date, Trieste and its province are a new, independent State: the Free Territory of Trieste.
+The Treaty does also provide the rules for the new State's provisional regime of Government (Annex VI) in the expectation that the U.N.
 Security Council appoints its Governor, in charge of enforcing the Permanent regime of Government.

-The provisional regime of Government establishes that, in the wait, all compatible norms of the Permanent Instrument (Annex VI) can be enforced anyways.
+The provisional regime of Government establishes that all compatible norms of the Permanent Instrument (Annex VI) can be enforced during the Provisional regime.

-Annex VII does also establish that the first Government of State of the Free Territory of Trieste be entrusted to the military commands of the Allied Governments that were already in the area (British and U.S. in the main administration zone “A”, Yugoslav in the secondary zone “B”).
+Annex VII does also establish the first Government of State of the Free Territory of Trieste, entrusting its administration to the military commands of the Allied Governments that were already in the area (British and U.S. in the main administration zone “A”, Yugoslav in the secondary zone “B”).

-The Italian legal order ratifies, recognises, and enforces this territorial change and all of its legal consequences.
-The most complete and updated analysis on the subject is published in the expertise of the Law Commission of the I.P.R.
+The Italian legal order fully ratifies, recognizes, and enforces this territorial change and all of its legal consequences.
+The most complete and updated review on the subject is the legal expertise of the Law Commission of the I.P.R.
 F.T.T.
 (International Provisional Representative of the Free Territory of Trieste): LINK

 The Memorandum of Understanding